-Curated questions covering closures, hoisting, promises, async/await, event loop, ES6+, prototypes, and DOM manipulation.
+Curated questions covering closures, hoisting, promises, async/await, event loop, ES6+, prototypes, DOM, and advanced JavaScript concepts.

 A closure is a function that retains access to variables from its outer (enclosing) scope even after the outer function has returned.
-Closures are used for data encapsulation, factory functions, and callbacks.
+Used for data encapsulation, factory functions, and callbacks.

 function counter() {